floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/01-introduction.typ

 ) <slr_criteria>

 As a final step, the publications were subjected to a validation scan to ensure relevance and quality.
-To assess the quality, we mainly focused on the technical soundness of the approach or technique described in the publication.
+To assess the quality, we mainly focused on the technical soundness of the method or approach described in the publication.

 The quality of the publication was assessed based on the following criteria:

 - The publication is peer-reviewed or published in a respectable journal
-- The publication thoroughly describes the technical aspects of the approach or technique
+- The publication thoroughly describes the technical aspects of the method or approach
-- The publication includes a validation phase or case study demonstrating the effectiveness of the approach or technique
+- The publication includes a validation phase or case study demonstrating the effectiveness of the method or approach

 This step is necessary to ensure that the selected publications are relevant to the research question and that the results are not biased by low-quality publications.

-Once a final selection of publications was made, the resulting publications were qualitatively reviewed and categorized based on the type of approach or technique they describe.
+Once a final selection of publications was made, the resulting publications were qualitatively reviewed and categorized based on the method or approach described.

+#pagebreak()

 == Conduct